renovatebot/renovate/docs/usage/configuration-options.md

 Note: make sure not to mix this up with the term `compatibility`, which Renovate uses in the context of version releases, e.g. if a Docker image is `node:12.16.0-alpine` then the `-alpine` suffix represents `compatibility`.

+## deepExtract

+If configured to `true`, then dependency extraction will be done using the relevant package manager instead of JavaScript-based parsing.

+This option applies only to the `gradle` manager.

 ## dependencyDashboard

 Configuring `dependencyDashboard` to `true` will lead to the creation of a "Dependency Dashboard" issue within the repository.